Ergonomic Risk Factors

 Ergonomic risk factors are conditions of a job, process or operation that contribute to the risk of developing work-related musculoskeletal disorders (MSDs).
 This includes damaged muscles, nerves, tendons, ligaments, joins, cartilage or spinal disks.
 The main ergonomic risk factors that can cause MSDs are awkward postures, forceful exertions and repetitive motions.

-According to the Bureau of Labor Statistics, MSDs account for 30% of lost workdays and one out of every three dollars spent on workers' compensation in the United States annually.
+According to the Bureau of Labor Statistics, MSDs are the single largest category of workplace injuries and are responsible for almost 30 percent of all workers' compensation costs.
+Workers suffering from an MSD average 12 days away from work.
 To reduce the frequency and severity of MSDs in the workplace, it is important to eliminate ergonomic risk factors that are known to contribute to their development.

 Posture determines which joints and muscles are used in an activity.
 It also affects the amount of force required to perform a job.
 For example, more stress is placed on spinal discs when lifting, lowering or handling objects when the back is bent or twisted than when the back is straight.